sgpl/beginning_ruby/chapter10/notes_ch10.md

 - refer to >> argv_ex.rb
 - command line arguments can be used to pass: options, settings and data fragments that might change bw the execution of the argument.

+EG: script.rb arg1 arg2

 from_filename = ARGV[0]

 destination_filename = ARGV[1]

+## distributing/releasing ruby libraries as gems

+#### creating a gem

+##### raw approach: from the ground up

+- building a gem requires three steps:
+	1. organize code and other files into a structure that can be turned into a gem
+	2. create a specification file that lists information aobut the gem
+	3. use the gem program to build the gem from the source files and specifications

+1. structuring files:
+	- collect all the files you want to make up the gem.
+	-